mokuda2/senioryearreflection/_posts/2022-02-02-Triangles.md

 “No.  But we hold hands in the car.”

-“Bro, if you’re not going to make out with him, you should just hang out with me.”
+“Bro, if you’re not gonna make out with him, you should just hang out with me.”

 Today, I went to Gyuna’s apartment doing homework.
 “Aubree broke up with Bryan the other day,” she said.